 As of March 31, 2020, our fully loaded Leverage ratio was 4.0 % compared to 4.2 % as of December 31, 2019.
-This takes into account a fully loaded Tier 1 capital of € 49.5 billion over an applicable exposure measure of € 1,248 billion as of March 31, 2020 (€ 48.7 billion and €1,168 billion as of December 31, 2019, respectively).
-In the first quarter 2020, our Leverage exposure increased by € 80 billion to € 1,248 billion.
-This primarily reflected the development of our balance sheet (for additional information please refer to section "Movements in assets and liabilities" in this report): pending settlements were € 44 billion higher from seasonally low year-end levels, loans grew by € 25 billion and non-derivative trading assets increased by € 7 billion.
-This was partly offset by cash and central bank/interbank balances which decreased by € 12 billion.
-SFT related items (securities purchased under resale agreements, securities borrowed and receivables from prime brokerage) decreased by € 5 billion.
-Remaining asset items increased by € 27 billion, related to a large extent to cash margin receivables and pending securities transactions past settlement date.
-Furthermore, there was an increase of the Leverage exposure related to derivatives by € 1 billion (€ 13 billion excluding deductions of receivables assets for cash variation margin provided in derivatives transactions) mainly driven by higher positive net market values from derivatives, partly offset by received cash variation margin.
-Off-balance sheet exposures decreased by € 8 billion corresponding to lower notional amounts for irrevocable lending commitments.
+This takes into account a fully loaded Tier 1 capital of \in 49.5 billion over an applicable exposure measure of \in 1,248 billion as of March 31, 2020 (\in 48.7 billion and \in 1,168 billion as of December 31, 2019, respectively).
+In the first quarter 2020, our Leverage exposure increased by \in 80 billion to \in 1,248 billion.
+This primarily reflected the development of our balance sheet (for additional information please refer to section "Movements in assets and liabilities" in this report): pending settlements were \in 44 billion.
+This primarily reflected the development of our balance sheet (for additional information please refer to section "Movements in assets and liabilities" in this report): pending settlements were \in 44 billion.
+This was partly offset by cash and central bank/interbank balances which decreased by \in 12 billion.
+SFT related items (securities purchased under resale agreements, securities borrowed and receivables from prime brokerage) decreased by \in 5 billion.
+Remaining asset items increased by \in 27 billion, related to a large extent to cash margin receivables and pending securities transactions past settlement date.
+Furthermore, there was an increase of the Leverage exposure related to derivatives transactions) mainly driven by higher positive net market values from derivatives, partly offset by received cash variation margin.
+Off-balance sheet exposures decreased by \in 8 billion corresponding to lower notional amounts for irrevocable lending commitments.

-The increase in Leverage exposure in the first quarter 2020 included a positive foreign exchange impact of €3 billion mainly due to the depreciation of the Euro against the U.S. dollar.
+The increase in Leverage exposure in the first quarter 2020 included a positive foreign exchange impact of \in 3 billion mainly due to the depreciation of the Euro against the U.S. dollar.
 The effects from foreign exchange rate movements are embedded in the movement of the Leverage exposure items discussed in this section.

-On a phase-in basis, our Leverage ratio decreased from 4.3% to 4.1% during the first quarter 2020.
-This takes into account as of March 31, 2020 a phase-in Tier 1 capital of \leq 50.6 billion over an applicable exposure measure of \leq 1,248 billion (\leq 50.5 billion and \leq 1,168 billion as of December 31, 2019, respectively).
+On a phase-in basis, our Leverage ratio decreased from 4.3 % to 4.1 % during the first quarter 2020.
+This takes into account as of March 31, 2020 a phase-in Tier 1 capital of \in 50.6 billion over an applicable exposure measure of \in 1,248 billion (\in 50.5 billion and \in 1,168 billion as of December 31, 2019, respectively).